cometchat/chat-sdk-ios/README.md

 ### ii.Create User

 Once initialisation is successful, you will need to create a user.
-To create users on the fly, you can use the createUser() method.
-This method takes an User object and the API Key as input parameters and returns the created User object if the request is successful.
+To create users on the fly, you can use the `createUser()` method.
+This method takes an `User` object and the `Auth Key` as input parameters and returns the created User object if the request is successful.

 ```swift